How to Become a Hazardous Materials Removal Worker

 Work Experience in a Related Occupation

-Decisionmaking skills.
-Hazmat removal workers identify materials in a spill or leak and choose the proper method for cleaning up.
+Decision-making skills.
+Hazmat removal workers identify materials in a spill or leak and choose the proper method for safe cleanup.

 Detail oriented.
-Hazmat removal workers must follow safety procedures and keep records of their work.
-For example, workers must track the amount and type of waste disposed, equipment or chemicals used, and number of containers stored.
+Hazmat removal workers must follow safety procedures, understand laws and regulations, and keep records of their work.

 Mechanical skills.
-Hazmat removal workers may operate heavy equipment to clean contaminated sites.
+Hazmat removal workers may operate heavy equipment to clean up contaminated sites and set up machinery needed for remediation.

 Physical stamina.
 Workers may have to stand and scrub equipment or surfaces for hours at a time to remove toxic materials.